 There is jazz in the soul of every sailor

-We would like to invite you to the III Baltic Jazz Regatta, which will take place on 3th until 6th August 2017.
+We would like to invite you to the V Baltic Jazz Regatta, which will take place on 1st until 4th August 2019.

 The regatta will take place in Nexø, Bornholm.
 Nexø received its municipal rights in 1346.
 The first reference to Nexø harbour can be found in chronicles from 1660.
 The port was expanded due to the opening of the Frederiks Stendbrud Quarry in 1754.
 In 1860 proper port basins were completed and through years Nexø became the most important town to the east of the island.
 In 1880 a shipping company Østbornholmske Dampskibsselskab was established providing connections between Nexø and Copenhagen.
 Increased shipping traffic led to further development of the town, and in 1901 a railway line between Nexø and Rønne was opened.